I currently work at Mozilla as Senior Firefox Release Manager – formerly the Bugmaster. Yay!

 From 2008-2012 I was a full time web developer for BlogHer, coding in php and python.
 With my team there I helped to maintain and update a large complicated bleeding-edge Drupal installation.
 I was the 2nd tier tech support for over 2,500 bloggers who use WordPress, Blogger, and Typepad in our publishing network, BlogHerAds.
-Before that, I worked as the open source developer community manager for Socialtext, running their hackathons and Wiki Wednesday events.
+Before that, I worked as the open source developer community manager for Socialtext, running their hackathons and Wiki Wednesday events, and as a software engineer on a search engine (Excite@Home/Webcrawler).
 I’ve worked a lot in general IT and as a programmer/analyst for universities and K-12 schools.

 I am also a writer, blogger, poet, and literary translator.

-I recently moved onto a houseboat and got into kayaking.
+I lived in a houseboat for 2 years and got into kayaking.

 On and off, since 1993, I have used a wheelchair or a cane and crutches and so I think a fair amount about disability politics and the social construction of disability.

-This is a blog about computer stuff, poetry, activism, gender, and translation — not necessarily in relation to each other.
+This is a blog about computer stuff, poetry, games, public transit, activism, gender, books, wheelchairs, and translation — not necessarily in relation to each other.
 Whatever I’m thinking about that’s very thinky.
 It evolved from my original web site, “Bookmania!”, where I reviewed every book I read from 1995 onwards.
 I have read quite a lot of world literature, as well as science fiction, fantasy, history, women’s history, and poetry.